rhpandit11/Data-Theory/SQL_Fundamental/Theory.md

 1. when physical table drop associated view irrelevant.
 2. when views are created for large tables it occupy more memory.

+ **Use Cases** :

+* **View** : Suitable for dynamic, frequently changing data where real-time accuracy is important.
+* **Materialized View** : Suitable for scenarios where query performance is critical and the data does not need to be real-time, or can be refreshed periodically.

 ---

 **Index:** is like organized catalog for your database.
 It's a data structure that help's you quickly locate specific rows in a table.Just like the index at the back of a book.